iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 ```
 xVal, yval
 ```
-The values ​​must satisfy the above scope and indicate the x and y coordinates on the map.
+The values must satisfy the above scope and indicate the x and y coordinates on the map.

 Example:
 ```